First inauguration of Franklin D. Roosevelt: Rhetorical aspects

 Roosevelt made several very important rhetorical choices in his First Inauguration Speech.
 He understood that the plan that he was proposing appeared would seem very radical to the American people who were not used to such action outside of wartime.
 To convince the American people of his plan he outlined how dire the situation was, reassured them that his plan was necessary, and appealed to their sense of patriotism.

 The first thing that Roosevelt attempted to do was convince the American people that the situation was extremely dire and needed immediate action.
-He said, “Values have shrunken to fantastic levels; taxes have risen; our ability to pay has fallen; government of all kinds is faced by serious curtailment of income; the means of exchange are frozen in the currents of trade; the withered leaves of industrial enterprise lie on every side; farmers find no markets for their produce; the savings of many years in thousands of families are gone”.
+He said, "Values have shrunken to fantastic levels; taxes have risen; our ability to pay has fallen; government of all kinds is faced by serious curtailment of income; the means of exchange are frozen in the currents of trade; the withered leaves of industrial enterprise lie on every side; farmers find no markets for their produce; the savings of many years in thousands of families are gone".
 America was facing the worst depression in history; Roosevelt outlined the problems facing the country so that the American people would understand his need to take action.

 The second thing that Roosevelt did to convince the American people was to justify his need to take on more control to implement his plan.
-Roosevelt said, “I shall ask the Congress for the one remaining instrument to meet the crisis—broad Executive power to wage a war against the emergency, as great as the power that would be given to me if we were in fact invaded by a foreign foe”.
-By comparing the Great Depression to a war and stating that the only solution to this situation was to give the Executive Branch the ability to fight this 'war', Roosevelt hoped to convince American’s that he needed more power to execute his plan.
+Roosevelt said, "I shall ask the Congress for the one remaining instrument to meet the crisis—broad Executive power to wage a war against the emergency, as great as the power that would be given to me if we were in fact invaded by a foreign foe".
+By comparing the Great Depression to a war and stating that the only solution to this situation was to give the Executive Branch the ability to fight this 'war', Roosevelt hoped to convince Americans that he needed more power to execute his plan.

 The last thing that Roosevelt did was appeal to the patriotism of the American people.
-He said “We do not distrust the future of essential democracy.
+He said "We do not distrust the future of essential democracy.
 The people of the United States have not failed.
 In their need, they have registered a mandate that they want direct, vigorous action.
-They have asked for discipline and direction under leadership”.
+They have asked for discipline and direction under leadership".
 Roosevelt hoped to use the idea of patriotism to convince the American people, that despite their distrust for sweeping government action, the steps he planned to take were necessary for America.

 After the inaugural address, a woman by the name Sarah Love said "Any man who can talk like that in times like these is worthy of every ounce of support a true American has."
 Love's quote is reflective of the popular sentiment felt for Roosevelt's dynamic, confident, and inspiring oratory.

 Close aide Raymond Moley was responsible for crafting the speech, as he did many of Roosevelt's speeches.
 The idea of likening Roosevelt's coming task to commanding a war effort originated from Moley.